 Educating women beyond primary school and ensuring they have access to quality jobs will increase their productivity and unlock their economic potential.
 Well-educated women who are engaged in the labor force will also increase the number of effective producers.
 Research suggests that women spend an average of 90 percent of their salary on their children and the health, education, and well-being of their family, while men spend only 30 to 40 percent on those same things.
 Spending on health, education, and the like creates ripple effects throughout the economy and promotes economic development.
 Thus women’s empowerment will improve economic well-being, reduce poverty, and improve the general economic outlook on the continent.

 What are the policy options?

-Empowering women through widening opportunities for education and work and improving access to credit will not only improve development, but also will contribute greatly to fertility decline.
-Abolishing child marriage and educating women delays the age at entry into marriage and start of child bearing, and also increases their autonomy in making and implementing decisions related to reproduction.
+Empowering women through widening opportunities for education and work and improving access to credit will not only improve development but also will contribute greatly to fertility decline.
+Abolishing child marriage and educating women delays the age at entry into marriage and start of childbearing, and also increases their autonomy in making and implementing decisions related to reproduction.
 It also enables them to become champions of human development for their families and communities.
-The resulting improvement to their children’s welfare and life opportunities has multiplier effects that expand with each new generation, resulting to improved economic development of individual countries and the continent as a whole.
+The resulting improvement to their children’s welfare and life opportunities has multiplier effects that expand with each new generation, resulting in improved economic development of individual countries and the continent as a whole.